 Did you know that your blood type can predict many possible threats to your health?
 Recent research has provided major breakthroughs in this field, resulting with some strong indicators that the blood type can be a key influence in multiple aspects of the health, from infertility to an increased risk of cancer.

 There are four groups of blood types – A, B, AB and O, with two Rh factors, plus and minus.
-The average adult has about 4-6 liters of blood circulating through his or her body, which makes blood present in almost every part of your body, influencing every reaction of your body.
+The average adult has about 4-6 liters of blood circulating through their body, which makes blood present in almost every part of your body, influencing every reaction of your body.

 The different letters associated with different blood types represent different types of antigen found in your blood.